SITReg: Multi-resolution architecture for symmetric, inverse consistent, and topology preserving image registration: Clarifications on symmetry, inverse consistency, and topology preservation

 \section{Clarifications on symmetry, inverse consistency, and topology preservation}

 Here we provide examples of symmetry, inverse consistency and lack of topology preservation to further clarify how the terms are used in the paper.

 Since symmetry and inverse consistency are quite similar properties, their exact difference might remain unclear.
-Examples of registration methods that are \textit{inverse consistent by construct but not symmetric} are many deep learning frameworks applying the stationary velocity field \citep{arsigny2006log} approach, e.g, \citep{dalca2018unsupervised, krebs2018unsupervised, krebs2019learning, mok2020fast}.
+Examples of registration methods that are \textit{inverse consistent by construction but not symmetric} are many deep learning frameworks applying the stationary velocity field \citep{arsigny2006log} approach, e.g, \citep{dalca2018unsupervised, krebs2018unsupervised, krebs2019learning, mok2020fast}.
 All of them use a neural network to predict a velocity field for an ordered pair of input images.
 The final deformation is then produced via Lie algebra exponentiation of the velocity field, that is, by integrating the velocity field over itself over unit time.
 Details of the exponentiation are not important here but the operation has an interesting property: By negating the velocity field to be exponentiated, the exponentiation results in inverse deformation.
 Denoting the Lie algebra exponential by $\exp$, and using notation from Section \ref{sec:intro}, we can define such methods as

 where $g$ is the learned neural network predicting the velocity field.
-As a result, the methods are inverse consistent by construct since $\exp(g(x_A, x_B)) = \exp(-g(x_A, x_B))^{-1}$ (accuracy is limited by spatial sampling resolution).
-However, by changing the order of inputs to $g$, there is no guarantee that $g(x_A, x_B) = -g(x_B, x_A)$ and hence such methods are not symmetric by construct.
+As a result, the methods are inverse consistent by construction since $\exp(g(x_A, x_B)) = \exp(-g(x_A, x_B))^{-1}$ (accuracy is limited by spatial sampling resolution).
+However, by changing the order of inputs to $g$, there is no guarantee that $g(x_A, x_B) = -g(x_B, x_A)$ and hence such methods are not symmetric by construction.

-MICS \citep{estienne2021mics} is an example of a method which is \textit{symmetric by construct but not inverse consistent}.
+MICS \citep{estienne2021mics} is an example of a method which is \textit{symmetric by construction but not inverse consistent}.
 MICS is composed of two components: encoder, say $E$, and decoder, say $D$, both of which are learned.
 The method can be defined as

-As a result, the method is symmetric by construct since $f_{1\to2}(x_A, x_B) = f_{2\to1}(x_B, x_A)$ holds exactly.
+As a result, the method is symmetric by construction since $f_{1\to2}(x_A, x_B) = f_{2\to1}(x_B, x_A)$ holds exactly.
 However, there is no architectural guarantee that $f_{1\to2}(x_A, x_B)$ and $f_{2\to1}(x_B, x_A)$ are inverses of each other, and the paper proposes to encourage that using a loss function.
 In the paper they use such components in multi-steps manner, and as a result the overall architecture is no longer symmetric.

 Lack of topology preservation means in practice that the predicted deformation folds on top of itself.
 An example of such deformation is shown in Figure \ref{appendix-fig:folding_deformation_example}.